Why is this National Indicator important?

 People with a long-term condition are more likely to be current smokers (25%, compared to 18% of adults who do not have a long-term condition).

 The data is available at the bottom of the page.

 Criteria for recent change

-This evaluation is based on: any difference within +/- 0.5 percentage points of last year's figure suggests that the position is more likely to be maintaining than showing any change.
-A decrease of 0.5 percentage points or more suggests the position is improving; whereas an increase of 0.5 percentage points or more suggests the position is worsening.
+Any difference within +/- 1.3 percentage points of last year's figure suggests that the position is more likely to be maintaining than showing any change.
+A decrease by 1.3 percentage points or more suggests the position is improving; an increase by 1.3 percentage points or more suggests the position is worsening.

 For information on general methodological approach, please click here.